swedenconnect/technical-framework/04 - Attribute Specification for the Swedish eID Framework.md

 MUST be provided as one attribute with multiple `<AttributeValue>` sub-elements in accordance with [section 3.1](#attributes).

-An identifier, named “Attribute Set Identifier”, and an URI, are defined for each attribute set as means for other documents to reference specific attribute sets.
+An identifier, named “Attribute Set Identifier”, and a URI, are defined for each attribute set as means for other documents to reference specific attribute sets.